Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Experiments

 \subsubsection{Metrics}

 For effectiveness, we perform evaluation based on the ground truth from the first three benchmarks.
 For the \tus benchmarks, the tables are synthetically-partitioned from tables of distinct domains, so the ground truth is created in a generative manner.
 As for the \santosBench benchmark, the tables have been manually-annotated to create a ground truth listing expected unionable tables to each query table.
 Then we follow previous studies~\cite{santos23,DBLP:journals/pvldb/NargesianZPM18,DBLP:conf/icde/BogatuFP020,DBLP:books/daglib/0021593} and use the Mean Average Precision at k (MAP@k), Precision at k (P@k) and Recall at k (R@k) to evaluate the effectiveness in returning the top-k results.
 We compute each score by averaging 5 repeated runs.
-Note that a perfect recall is unattainable when the ground truth contains fewer than k results for the query table.
 For efficiency, we measure the average time per query.